 Is Wet Brain Reversible?

-Many symptoms of Wernicke’s encephalopathy can be reversed if detected and treated promptly.1 It is important to receive timely medical care and to abstain from alcohol to prevent further nerve and brain damage.1 People can recover from memory problems, but it is often a slow and gradual process, and some people can experience only partial recovery.1
+Many symptoms of Wernicke’s encephalopathy can be reversed if detected and treated promptly.1 It is important to receive timely medical care and to abstain from alcohol to prevent further brain or nerve damage from alcohol.1 People can recover from memory problems, but it is often a slow and gradual process, and some people can experience only partial recovery.1

 Even with treatment, however, some people may not recover, and they may require long-term rehabilitation and support.4 It’s important to be aware that people can suffer serious disability or even die from WKS if they do not receive treatment.1

 People with Wernicke’s encephalopathy often receive immediate thiamine supplementation to prevent the progression of the disorder.4, 7 People who receive treatment can experience improvement in mental status and eye symptoms within days or weeks, and with coordination problems within a few weeks (but it can take several months to fully recover).4, 7 Coordination problems and involuntary eye movements may persist for some people.7

 If the condition progresses to Korsakoff’s psychosis, people can suffer from permanent brain damage and memory impairment.7

 Wet brain/WKS is treated with different methods that mainly involve thiamine supplementation, electrolyte and vitamin supplementation, dietary therapy, hydration, and in some cases, drug therapy, as well as medical monitoring of symptoms.1, 6 Discontinuing and abstaining from alcohol and maintaining a healthy diet is an important aspect of treatment and can help prevent further brain damage.1